CatalogueOfLife/portal/README.md

 ## Writing articles
 When editing and adding articles there are 2 templates to choose from: `content` and `default`.
 If you are not a developer you probably want to use `layout: content`.

-*layout: content*
+**layout: content**

-`content` assumes that the written content is markdown.
+`content` assumes that the content is markdown.
 The yml frontmatter looks like this
 ```
 ---
 layout: content